reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

     DateTimeFormatter formatter =
             DateTimeFormatter.ofPattern("yyyy-MM-dd HH:mm:ss a");
-    // This String has no timezone information.
-Provide one for successfull parsing.
+    // This String has no time zone information.
+Provide one for successful parsing.
     String timeStamp1 = "2022-03-27 10:15:30 AM";
     // Has offset UTC+0 or UTC+1
     ZonedDateTime parsedZonedTime1 =